 Intermittent Fasting and type 2 diabetes

 Intermittent fasting has been shown to improve insulin sensitivity and reduce blood sugar levels.
 However, intermittent fasting may also increase the risk of developing Type 2 Diabetes.
-If you are overweight or obese, intermittent fasting should be used with caution.
+If you are overweight or obese, intermittent fasting should be used cautiously.

 Intermittent Fasting and metabolic health

-Intermittent fasting has been shown to be beneficial for weight loss, diabetes management, and overall health.
+Intermittent fasting benefits weight loss, diabetes management, and overall health.
 The benefits of intermittent fasting include increased fat oxidation, decreased appetite, and improved insulin sensitivity.